What is Considered a Sex Crime in Minnesota?

 - Reasonable Doubt.
 It is not the defendant’s job to prove their innocence.
 Instead, the state has the burden of proof in a sex crime prosecution.
 If there is reasonable doubt as to guilt, an acquittal is in order.

-- Entrapment occurs when a person is forced or coerced into committing crime they would not have otherwise committed.
+- Entrapment occurs when a person is forced or coerced into committing a crime they would not have otherwise committed.

 Contact a Minnesota Sex Crimes Defense Attorney